 Strategies to achieve learning outcomes are presented below as descriptive statements of the methods employed.
+The learning outcomes are coded A1 to A6, B1 to B6, C1 to C5 and D1 to D6.
 Methods are chosen because they are appropriate for the delivery of an outcome.

-A. Knowledge and understanding
+A Knowledge and understanding